Isthmian–Atlantic moist forests: Climate

-The average temperature for the Isthmian–Atlantic moist forests is 24° Celsius or above.
+The average temperature for the Isthmian–Atlantic moist forests is 24°C or above.
 The coolest months tend to be from November to January, and the warmest from March to May.
-The topography affects the region’s climate as well; the seasons come to each slope of the hills at slightly different times.
+The topography affects the region's climate as well; the seasons come to each slope of the hills at slightly different times.

 The average rainfall for the area can range from 2,500 mm to over 5,000 mm per annum.
-This translates to an average temperature of 75° Fahrenheit, with an estimated rainfall of 100 inches to more than 200 inches a year.
+This translates to an average temperature of 75°F, with an estimated rainfall of 100 inches to more than 200 inches a year.
 On the Caribbean slope, the side facing the Atlantic Ocean, the rainy season lasts from mid to late April and continues until December and possibly January.
 A dry spell tends to occur towards the end of summer.
 On most days during this time period, it may rain for two to three hours then become sunny again.

 Flora

 The layout of the forests is typical of tropical rainforests.
 Tall evergreen buttressed trees that can grow up to 40 meters make up the canopy.
 There is also a large diversity in the selection of epiphyte flora, plants that grow on other plants but are not parasites, in that region.
 In the understory and canopy are slow-growing trees such as the Almendro tree and the Cream nut tree.

 The Isthmian–Atlantic moist forests also contain many types of rainforests, including lowland evergreen forests, coastal mangrove forests, and seasonal swamp forests.
 The latter occurs near the coast and especially where the rainforest turns into mangrove forests on the coast or in low-lying areas in Panama or Nicaragua.

 The Almendro tree is native to Central America.
 The trunk forks repeatedly as it grows, resulting in the effect of a rounded crown.
 The crown is covered with bunches of purple flowers soon after the rainy season.
-The tree is classified as ‘hardwood’, and covered by a smooth pink-gold bark.
+The tree is classified as 'hardwood', and covered by a smooth pink-gold bark.
 Each fruit can weigh between 18-26 grams and contains a single seed in a thick wooden pod covered in sweet green pulp.
 About 20 fruits per square metre of crown can be produced by one tree in a good year.

 The Monkey Pot tree is a native species of the Americas.
 It produces small purple flowers and woody fruit.
 When fruit is ripe, the bottom of the pod will open and release the seeds.